 Key Takeaway: Schedule meetings to involved the necessary team members.
-For non-essential member use a centralized communication platform to keep them information with meeting summaries but allow them to focus on their daily duties instead of taking them out of their element and into the meeting room.
+For non-essential members use a centralized communication platform to keep the informed with meeting summaries but allow them to focus on their daily duties instead of taking them out of their element and into the meeting room.

 2. Project schedule

-Key takeaway: Build and manage around a project schedule.
+Key takeaway: Build and manage a project schedule.

 3. Asking for help

-The team is smarter and more capable of delivering than one individual person and that will always ring true.
-It is acceptable to say “No”, and that “I can’t deliver within that time frame”, in fact I try to empower my team members to be honest and forthright with those statements.
+The team is smarter and more capable of delivering than one person and that will always ring true.
+It is acceptable to say “No”, and that “I can’t deliver within that time frame” I try to empower my team members, to be honest, and forthright with those statements.

 Key takeaway: Don’t be a hero and build an effective team.

 Projects have successes and failures at different points in the project lifecycle.
-The key to future successful projects is to learn from past project failures and take the actionables/reflections and empower yourself and your team to make better decisions.
+The key to future successful projects is to learn from past project failures and take actionable/reflections and empower yourself and your team to make better decisions.